wxyhly/tesserxel/readme.md

 ```
 - Option 2: import js file `/build/esm/tesserxel.js` in esm format.
 - Option 3: Use npm to install tesserxel.
-You can also download typescript declaration file `/build/tesserxel.d.ts` to use typescript features.
+You can also use typescript features from typescript declaration files in `/build/esm/` folder.

 See more in [Documentation](/tesserxel/docs/) (TODO).